Jem212Mac/CI_Project2_Xmas_Memory_Game/README.md

 ### Deployment

-The game was deployed using GitHub Actions.
+The game was deployed to https://jem212mac.github.io/CI_Project_2_Xmas_Memory_Game/ using GitHub Actions.

 ### Local Development

 Codeanywhere was used as the IDE for local development of the game and GitHub was used for version control.

 ## Testing